 To see all the facets, click on Show simple search found above the SQL-query bar:

 Select the features you are interested in to filter the table.

 You can toggle from the simple search to the advanced search without losing the query results.
 For example, if in the simple search you had selected treatmentArm

 female, the query will be preserved in the advanced search bar.
 However, this is unidirectional because the advance search allows parameters that are not available with facets.
 Therefore switching from advanced to simple search will result in resetting the search query.

 There are additional docs available for

-Tables in both Python and R that cover more advanced topics.
+Tables in Python that cover more advanced topics.

 For Python check out our Python Docs.